-- The course will lay down the basic concepts and techniques of engineering mechanics needed for verticals such as robotics. - It will explore the concepts initially through computational experiments and then try to understand the concepts/theory behind it. - It will help the students to perceive the engineering problems using the fundamental concepts in mechanics. - Another goal of the course is to provide connection between the concepts of mechanics, mathematics and computational thinking
+- The course will lay down the basic concepts and techniques of engineering mechanics needed for verticals such as robotics. - It will explore the concepts initially through computational experiments and then try to understand the concepts/theory behind it. - It will help the students to perceive the engineering problems using the fundamental concepts in mechanics. - Another goal of the course is to provide connection between the concepts of mechanics, mathematics and computational thinking.

-CO1: To develop a basic understanding of the principles in statics and dynamics.
+CO1: Apply the principles in statics and dynamics to solve structured problems in computational mechanics

-CO2: To introduce the state of the art computational techniques that can be employed to analyse the structured problems in mechanics.
+CO2: Implement the state of the art computational techniques to solve the structured problems in mechanics.

-CO3: To enable the students to model engineering problems in the perspective of mechanics.
+CO3: Model engineering problems in the perspective of mechanics.

-CO4: To facilitate the students to understand the intricate connection between mathematics, mechanics and computational thinking.
+CO4: Integrate the concepts of mathematics, mechanics and computational thinking.

-PO PO1 DO2 DO2 DO4 DO5 DO6 DO7 DOS DO0 DO10 DO11 PO12
+PO PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 1012
+СО

 CO1 3 3 2 2 3 3 2 3 3

-CO2 3 3 3 3 3 2 3 2 3 3
+CO2 3 3 3 3 3 2 3 2 3 3 3 2

-CO3 3 2 3 3 3 3 2 3 3
+CO3 3 2 3 3 3 3 2 3 3 2 2

-CO4 3 3 3 2 3 3 2 3 3
+CO4 3 3 3 2 3 3 2 3 3 3